swapnil-shikha/HireReady-AI/README.md

-🧠 Interview Coach AI
+🤖HireReady AI

-Interview Coach AI is your ultimate interview sidekick 🎯.
+HireReady AI is your ultimate interview sidekick 🎯.
 It turns your resume into a personalized practice session, asking tailored questions, evaluating your spoken answers, and giving detailed feedback—so you can walk into any interview confident and prepared.

 🌟 Highlights